The Anterior Approach

 - Infection of the surgical site (wound).
 It is usually safe to shower after 2 days but you should check with the healthcare team.
 Keep your wound dry and covered.
-Let Mr Jain or his rooms know if you have a high temperature, notice pus in your wound or if your wound becomes red, painful or sore.
+Let your surgeon or our rooms know if you have a high temperature, notice pus in your wound or if your wound becomes red, painful or sore.
 An infection usually settles with antibiotics, but you may need another operation.

 - Unsightly scarring of the skin, although hip replacement wounds generally heal to a neat scar.

 - Blood clot in your leg (deep vein thrombosis or DVT).
 This can cause pain, swelling, heat or redness in your leg, or the veins near the surface of your leg appear larger than normal.
-Often you are provided with stockings to wear postoperatively to reduce the risk of DVT.
-It is important to contact Mr Jain’s rooms if you experience any of the above symptoms or pain in your calf.
+Often you are provided with stockings to wear post-operatively to reduce the risk of DVT.
+It is important to contact our rooms if you experience any of the above symptoms or pain in your calf.

 - Blood clot in your lung (pulmonary embolus).
-Let the healthcare know straight away if you become short of breath, feel pain in your chest or upper back, or if you cough up blood contact Mr Jain’s rooms immediately or attend your local hospital emergency department.
+Let the healthcare team know straight away if you become short of breath, feel pain in your chest or upper back, or if you cough up blood contact our rooms immediately, or attend your local hospital emergency department.

 Specific Complications Of This Operation